jesselawson/cares/exp1/README.md

 ## Introduction

-CA rules are limited to:
+Agent rules are limited to:

-* Max life of 1,000T
+* Energy starts at 10
-* Can reproduce at 160T (if survives)
+* Age starts at 1
-*
+* Agent dies if energy < 1

 ## Methods